 Once the puking stops, they’re still too sick to do much else except lie around groggy and grumbling about lingering pains and being bored.
 If you’re wise, your teen has been secluded in their bedroom in a desperate attempt to keep the sickness from spreading to the rest of the family.
 Your usually independent teen will yell for you, text you, and call you, about every 15 minutes to see what you’re doing, when you’re coming up, or ask you for something.

 Although it’s easier when our kids can communicate about their sickness, it doesn’t lessen the worry we feel.
-We worry about missed sports events, lost practice time before their concerts, or piling school work that needs to be made up.
+While taking care of our sick teens, we worry about missed sports events, lost practice time before their concerts, or piling school work that needs to be made up.
 We worry about them trying to catch up, keep up, and get back into the game.
 And, once they’re on the road to recovery, we worry about catching their darn sickness, too.